cdwr/simpleSSH/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/cdwr/simpleSSH)

 This is an C example for a simple SSH client/server.
 It's configured to run on the localhost, but can be configured to run over most networks.
+It includes the most basic SSH commands: cd, pwd, mkdir, rmdir, rm, cat, get, and put.

 ### Built With